open-telemetry/build-tools/semantic-conventions/syntax.md

 ##### Template type

-A template type attribute represents a _key-value set_ of attributes with a common attribute name prefix.
+A template type attribute represents a _dictionary_ of attributes with a common attribute name prefix.
 The syntax for defining template type attributes is the following:

 `type: template[<PRIMITIVE_OR_ARRAY_TYPE>]`

-The `<PRIMITIVE_OR_ARRAY_TYPE>` is one of the above-mentioned primitive or array types (_not_ an enumeration) and specifies the type of the `value` in the key-value pairs.
+The `<PRIMITIVE_OR_ARRAY_TYPE>` is one of the above-mentioned primitive or array types (_not_ an enum) and specifies the type of the `value` in the dictionary.

 The following is an example for defining a template type attribute and it's resolution: